andrewalumkal/Vex/README.md

 ## Vex Parameters

 #### -ConfigRepoPath
 Path to VexConfigRepo.
-Use the same file names and directory structure as provided in the sample repo (src\Vex\VexConfigRepo).
+Use the same file names and directory structure as provided in the sample repo (.\VexConfigRepo).
 For more information on the VexConfigRepo, refer to the [the documentation](./docs/VexConfigRepo.md)

 #### -RunType